-There are certain factors that you should weigh while choosing the most appropriate RO/DI system.
+There are certain factors that you should weigh while choosing the most appropriate Reverse Osmosis system.
 For instance, how big is your tank, how many stages of filtration, etc.

-Here we have compiled a list of considerations you should be mindful of before buying the best RO/DI system for a reef tank.
+Here we have compiled a list of considerations you should be mindful of before buying the best Reverse Osmosis system for a reef tank.

 · The Size of Your Aquarium: